Benezivas/algobattle/docs/problems/problem_parts.md

 that no edge label should exceed the size of the instance.

 There are two things left to do.
-Maybe the instance should have some semantic constraints that cannot be easily checked by simple typechecking.
+Maybe the instance should have some semantic constraints that cannot be easily checked by simple type-checking.
 If this is the case, you can add a method `validate_instance` to the `Instance` class to do just that: